One of the best things you can do to improve your Instagram feed is to get a better camera, here are the best cameras for Instagram.

 Fuji X-M1 – Mirrorless Alternative

-Alternatively you can pick up the Fuji X-M1 if you want something a bit different.
-Some stand out features include Wifi and larger sensor.
-For its price it’s a great way to learn the basics of photography without breaking the bank.
+Alternatively, you can pick up the Fuji X-M1 if you want something a bit different.
+Some stand out features includes Wifi and larger sensor.
+For its price, it’s a great way to learn the basics of photography without breaking the bank.

 - 16.3 MP APS-C X-Trans CMOS sensor

 - ISO 200-6400 (expandable to to 12800 and 24600)